qijianpeng/awesome-edge-computing/README.md

 - [EdgeCloudSim](https://github.com/CagataySonmez/EdgeCloudSim): EdgeCloudSim: An
 Environment for Performance Evaluation of Edge Computing Systems.

+-[EmuFog](https://github.com/emufog/emufog): EmuFog helps to test fog computing applications more efficiently.
+Instead of actual deploying large network topologies with your application to test, EmuFog helps to generate networks that can be emulated easily with [MaxiNet](https://maxinet.github.io/), a distributed version of the popular [Mininet](https://mininet.org/).
+This provides more realistic results than simulations and is cheaper and faster than real deployments.
+As an input EmuFog supports generated topologies from [BRITE](https://www.cs.bu.edu/brite/) or measured real world topologies from [Caida](https://www.caida.org).
+In those networks EmuFog places fog nodes efficiently based on user defined constrains such as network latency thresholds or resource constraints.
+Applications for clients and fog nodes can be anything shipped in a Docker container.

 - [FogNetSim\+\+](https://github.com/rtqayyum/fognetsimpp): FogNetSim\+\+ extends
 OMNeT\+\+, which is a well known framework for building network simulators, to model all these aspects.
 Moreover, it includes popular communication protocols for